openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 OpenVINO Runtime uses frontend libraries dynamically to read models in different formats:

 - ``openvino_ir_frontend`` is used to read OpenVINO IR.
-- ``openvino_tensorflow_frontend`` is used to read TensorFlow file format.
+- ``openvino_tensorflow_frontend`` is used to read the TensorFlow file format.
-- ``openvino_tensorflow_lite_frontend`` is used to read TensorFlow Lite file format.
+- ``openvino_tensorflow_lite_frontend`` is used to read the TensorFlow Lite file format.
-- ``openvino_onnx_frontend`` is used to read ONNX file format.
+- ``openvino_onnx_frontend`` is used to read the ONNX file format.
-- ``openvino_paddle_frontend`` is used to read Paddle file format.
+- ``openvino_paddle_frontend`` is used to read the Paddle file format.

-Depending on the model format types that are used in the application in `ov::Core::read_model <classov_1_1Core.html#doxid-classov-1-1-core-1ae0576a95f841c3a6f5e46e4802716981>`__, pick up the appropriate libraries.
+Depending on the model format types that are used in the application in `ov::Core::read_model <classov_1_1Core.html#doxid-classov-1-1-core-1ae0576a95f841c3a6f5e46e4802716981>`__, select the appropriate libraries.

 .. note::

-   To optimize the size of final distribution package, you are recommended to convert models to OpenVINO IR by using :doc:`model conversion API <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>`.
-This way you don't have to keep TensorFlow, TensorFlow Lite, ONNX, PaddlePaddle, and other frontend libraries in the distribution package.
+   To optimize the size of the final distribution package, it is recommended to convert models to OpenVINO IR by using :doc:`model conversion API <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>`.
+This way you do not have to keep TensorFlow, TensorFlow Lite, ONNX, PaddlePaddle, and other frontend libraries in the distribution package.

 (Legacy) Preprocessing via G-API
 ++++++++++++++++++++++++++++++++